FuzzyMainframes/Awesome-Mainframes/README.md

 ## General
 * [OS Timeline](https://groups.io/g/hercules-os380/files/_$OSTL37.5.pdf) - "IBM Mainframe Operating Systems: Timeline and Brief Explanation For the IBM System/360 and Beyond" by Dave Morton.  ***NOTE:** You will need to join the "[hercules-os380](https://groups.io/g/hercules-os380/)" group before you will be able to access this document.*
+* [The Open Mainframe Project](https://www.openmainframeproject.org/) - *"The Open Mainframe Project is intended to serve as a focal point for deployment and use of Linux and Open Source in a mainframe computing environment.
+The Project intends to increase collaboration across the mainframe community and to develop shared tool sets and resources.
+Furthermore, the Project seeks to involve the participation of academic institutions to assist in teaching and educating the mainframe engineers and developers of tomorrow."*

 ## Emulators
 * [Hercules Spinhawk](https://github.com/rbowler/spinhawk) - Hercules 3.x - spinhawk is the repository for the production-quality version (release 3.xx) of the Hercules mainframe virtualization platform